 Set pricing and shipping

-- Base price — entered in pounds (for example 18.00)
+- Base price — entered in your store's currency (for example 18.00)

 - Needs shipping — leave on for physical items; turn off for anything that doesn't get posted